Pierre2103/moonshot-project/documents/FunctionalSpecifications.md

   * MariaDB for the database.
   * CLIP + FAISS for cover recognition.
   * Postman for API testing.
-  * Custom script for automated tests.
+  * A custom script for automated tests.

 ---